JamesWicks01/SolentBoats_Database_Extended/README.md

 ## Contact Information

-For any inquiries or issues regarding this project, please contact open an issue.
+For any inquiries or issues regarding this project, open an issue.